viltgroup/minium-training/minium-core-js.md

 ```

 At this point, we have an interaction being called, and for that reason Minium
 will evaluate `field`.
-If there is some `.loading` element in the page (for
-instance, some AJAX is being performed and the page displays a loading element
+If `Compose` button was not pressed yet, and therefore
-to let us know that), then `field` will evaluate to an empty set, and for that
+the compose email form is not shown, then `field` will evaluate to an empty set,
-reason, it cannot be filled with text.
-At this point, Minium will wait a
+and for that reason, it cannot be filled with text.
+At this point, Minium will
-specified `interval` period and then retry the evaluation.
+wait a specified `interval` period and then retry the evaluation.
 Two situations
 may occur:

 - Eventually, the expression evaluates to a non-empty set.
 Minium will then grab